exastone/dotfiles/.config/wezterm/README.md

 ## stone-key-bindings.lua
 User defined keybindings.
 Wezterm defaults is extensive and will likely clash with interactive terminal programs like helix & vim.

+*Note: stone-key-tables is not imported to this module but the keybindings to activate the various key maps are defined in this module by table name.*

 Modules Imported:
 - wezterm